python-discord/bot/bot/resources/tags/local-file.md

 When using the file-like object, you have to open it in `rb` mode.
 Also, in this case, passing filename to it is not necessary.
 Please note that `filename` can't contain underscores.
 This is Discord limitation.

-[`discord.Embed`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed) instance has method [`set_image`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed.set_image) what can be used to set attachment as image:
+[`discord.Embed`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed) instances have a [`set_image`](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed.set_image) method which can be used to set an attachment as an image:
 ```py
 embed = discord.Embed()
 # Set other fields
 embed.set_image(url="attachment://file.png")  # Filename here must be exactly same as attachment filename.
 ```
-After this, you can send embed and attachment to Discord:
+After this, you send an embed with an attachment to Discord:
 ```py
 await channel.send(file=file, embed=embed)
 ```